Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 This overreliance on self preservation psychology often leads to mistrust and fear.
 It is a form of armour so heavy that, while it can be worn for self-protection, it makes feeling the warmth of connected humans almost impossible.
 Relationships cannot flourish in an atmosphere of guardedness.
 They require the willingness to risk being hurt for the chance at something meaningful.

-Healthy Boundaries vs. Emotional Openness
+Healthy Boundaries Vs. Emotional Openness

 It's the magic in it: maintaining healthy boundaries while being openly emotional.
 Boundaries are like protective fences in a garden; they keep out the bad influences and let sunlight through to your flowers.
 Emotional openness, on the other hand, is letting that someone into your garden.
 Both are necessary, though leaning too far in one direction causes imbalances.